CartoDB/basemap-styles/README.md

 This repository has working copies of basemap cartographic styles for different targets

+> **Terms of service:** for more information about CARTO basemaps use, pricing and terms of service, please double check https://carto.com/basemaps

 ## Source data

 The styles are based on current version of OpenMapTiles data schema and vector tiles: https://openmaptiles.org/schema